 There are currently 59.5 million people displaced around the world, a global phenomenon unprecedented since the World War II.
-A mere 5,000 of them currently reside in Calais, which has been described as one of the worst refugee camps in the world.
-It is a wasteland, home to a melting pot of cultures existing side by side, each country has made their own camp, from Afghanistan to Eritrea, to Syria to Sudan to Iraq and beyond.
+At the start of this project, a mere 5,000 of them resided in Calais, which has been described as one of the worst refugee camps in the world.
+It was a wasteland, home to a melting pot of cultures existing side by side, each country has made their own camp, from Afghanistan to Eritrea, to Syria to Sudan to Iraq and beyond.

-The overwhelming majority of those in camp have fled war, violence and persecution, suffering unspeakable tragedies, and travelling countless miles on perilous journeys, losing everything, sometimes everyone they’ve ever loved, in the hope to find a better life in Europe, in the hope to be reunited with their families already in the UK.
-Instead they have been greeted with fences and barriers, and are forced to live in squalor on the doorstep of two of the richest and most powerful countries in the world.
+The overwhelming majority of those who lived in camp had fled war, violence and persecution, suffering unspeakable tragedies, and travelling countless miles on perilous journeys, losing everything, sometimes everyone they’ve ever loved, in the hope to find a better life in Europe, in the hope to be reunited with their families already in the UK.
+Instead they were greeted with fences and barriers, and were forced to live in squalor on the doorstep of two of the richest and most powerful countries in the world.

-Despite these obstacles, the strength of the human spirit prevails in the camp, no matter what situation it finds itself in, it adapts and rises to the challenge, it doesn’t lie down and accept defeat, it creates make-shift community and art centres, places of worship and congregation out of the most meagre of materials and creates a community.
+Despite these obstacles, the strength of the human spirit prevailed in the camp, no matter what situation it finds itself in, it adapts and rises to the challenge, it doesn’t lie down and accept defeat, it created make-shift community and art centres, places of worship and congregation out of the most meagre of materials and creates a community.

 A life, out of nothing.